Payments Network Malaysia

 Payments Network Malaysia Sdn Bhd (PayNet) is the national payments network and shared central infrastructure for Malaysia’s financial markets.
 It was formed from the merger between the Malaysian Electronic Payment System (MEPS) and Malaysian Electronic Clearing Corporation Sdn Bhd (MyClear) on 1 August 2017.
-With the merger, PayNet is now the holding company for the PayNet Group which comprises two main subsidiaries, namely Malaysian Electronic Payment System Sdn Bhd (MEPS) and MEPS Currency Management Sdn Bhd (MCM).
-The PayNet Group is Malaysia's premier payments network and central infrastructure for financial markets.
+PayNet is Malaysia's premier payments network and central infrastructure for financial markets.

 Bank Negara Malaysia (BNM) owns a majority share in PayNet, along with eleven other local financial institutions as joint shareholders.

 History

 PayNet was formed on 1 August 2017 from the merger of MEPs and My Clear.

+Project Nexus

+The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
+Bank Indonesia involved as a special observer.
+The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.

+International fast payment linkage

+Following talks with Malaysian Prime Minister Anwar Ibrahim, Indian Prime Minister Narendra Modi declared on August 20, 2024, that his country intends to link its Unified Payment Interface (UPI) with PayNet.

 Services

 The company's current service portfolio includes the following: